AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/optional-features/rebuke-of-the-talisman-tce.md

 tags:
 - ttrpg-cli/compendium/src/5e/tce
 - ttrpg-cli/optional-feature/ei
+aliases:
-aliases: ["Rebuke of the Talisman"]
+- Rebuke of the Talisman
 ---
 # Rebuke of the Talisman
 *Source: Tasha's Cauldron of Everything p.
 71*